Last Updated on June 19, 2025 by George Pavlopoulos

 Social injustice shaped their characters

 Throughout their lifetime, the Grimm Brothers showed interest in social injustice.
 They were actually affected by inequality early on during their studies at the University of Marburg.
-Students of lower social status weren’t treated equally -and they were among these students.
-However, they didn’t let this fact drag them down, and they chased their academic careers with even more passion.
+Students of lower social status weren’t treated equally, and they were among these students.
+However, they didn’t let this fact hold them back, and they pursued their academic careers with even more passion.

 The Brothers Grimm didn’t want to obey a king’s demands

-The Brothers Grimm always took a stand, and they defended their opinions passionately.
-Being against social injustice from an early age meant they wouldn’t betray their beliefs even if they had to pay a high personal cost.
+The Brothers Grimm consistently took a stand, defending their opinions passionately.
+Being against social injustice from an early age meant they wouldn’t betray their beliefs, even if it meant paying a high personal cost.

-In the 1830s, the Grimms taught at the University of Göttingen, one of the most famous university cities in Germany.
+In the 1830s, the Grimms taught at the University of Göttingen, one of Germany’s most renowned university cities.
 They were well-respected, and their oeuvre was already recognized.
-However, in 1837 they lost their university positions because they joined the Göttingen Seven.
+However, in 1837, they lost their university positions because they joined the Göttingen Seven.
 At this time, the King of Hannover, Ernest Augustus, demanded oaths of allegiance from every civil servant.
-Among the civil servants that had to give an oath were also the Göttingen professors.
+Among the civil servants who had to give an oath were also the Göttingen professors.

 The Grimm Brothers wrote the most famous Dictionary of the German language